-Moving abroad can be scary enough as it is, but moving abroad with anxiety can be TERRIFYING.
+Moving abroad to the UK as an American can be scary enough as it is, but moving abroad with anxiety can be TERRIFYING.

 I knew I could handle it if my plane got delayed or I had to change my travel plans, or if everything fell apart with my internship and needed to find a new one (oh, that happened!).